When your goal is building good relationships, you can’t underestimate the importance of likeability

 A graduate of the UK’s first PR degree, Liz has a powerful combination of two decades of industry expertise, phenomenal levels of energy and an uncanny ability to network and influence the media and key stakeholders.

-Since beginning a career in PR in 2005, Belinda has worked across many high-profile clients such as LEGO, IKEA and Savills.
-Belinda’s experience has been gained both in-house and agency side, gaining a reputation for delivering exceptional results.
+Since beginning her PR career in 2005, Belinda has worked across many high-profile clients such as LEGO, IKEA and Savills, gaining a reputation for delivering exceptional results.

 Prior to joining LLPR, Stella gained a Bachelor’s degree in Politics and a multi-disciplinary MSc in International Marketing.